Criminal Library: Crime Prevention

 Whether they are children or adults, people can easily fall prey to crime.
 Crime can range in severity from old-fashioned breaking and entering to more elaborate and sophisticated cyber-crimes that involve the use of computers and the Internet.
 These types of occurrences happen on a daily basis around the country and deeply affect the lives of the victims.
 This is particularly true for crimes that involve money, violence or that have the potential to become violent.
 Fortunately, people do not have to be victims of these types of occurrences.
 There are measures that both children and adults can take to prevent crimes from occurring in the first place.

 When it comes to preventing crimes against younger children, awareness is the key.
 Young children can be particularly susceptible to predators whose ultimate goal may be kidnapping or sexual assault.
 It is important that parents teach their children how to behave around strangers and what they must look out for in terms of the actions and behaviors of others, particularly adults.
 Criminals may also see children as an easy way to gain entrance into a home for the purpose of robbery as well.
 Children should also be taught to be cautious around other kids and teenagers, who may also commit crimes against them or involve them in committing crimes against others.
 In addition, close friends of the family, relatives or even a parent can commit a crime against a child.
 Over three million cases of child abuse are reported every year, with as many as five child abuse-related deaths occurring every day.
 Parents should encourage children to discuss any concerns that they may have regarding any adult, regardless of who they are.
-If a child reports abuse a Los Angeles criminal defense lawyer should be contacted immediately.

 The Internet is another source of criminal activity that children should be made aware of.
 Cybercrimes can result in the theft of personal information and even the abduction of children.
 Parents should teach their children how to safely surf the Internet, including what types of websites to avoid, what information can and cannot be shared, and the kinds of emails or attachments that should or should not be opened.
 It is also important that parents warn their children about interacting with others while online as criminals often pretend that they are kids themselves in order to gain the trust of children.
 One of the fastest growing forms of crime on the Internet is online scams.
 Because most people with bank accounts and significant amounts of money to spend are adults, they are the most commonly targeted by thieves who wish to rip people off behind the anonymous cloak of the Internet.
 Nevertheless, both children and adults need to be aware of what constitutes a scam, as no one is safe from being sought out as a potential victim.